Feed Buzzard

 Principal component analysis is one of the most widely used methods for reducing dimensionality in unsupervised learning.
 One of the assumptions of PCA is that the data are linearly separated.
 Core PCA, is a variant of PCA that allows nonlinear data to be processed and made linearly separable.

-If you’re wondering what linear separability is, the Python Machine Learning book we recently reviewed has a nice graphic illustrating it.
+If you’re wondering what linear separability is, the Python Machine Learning book we recently analyzed has a nice graphic illustrating it.
 Assuming we know that the data is generated in two groups, if the data is linearly separated, we can easily separate the data into small groups with a line as shown below.
 However, if the data is nonlinear, a more complex polynomial function may be required to partition the data.
 Since a classical PCA simply computes the PC as a linear combination of the underlying structure of the data, a classical PCA is unable to separate the nonlinear data.

 Linear vs. nonlinear problem